 - 6 x Selectronics SP Pro battery inverters for a total capacity of 45 kW

 - Selectronics Select.Live monitoring system

-Principal supporters of the project include the Charles Warman Foundation and the Minderoo Foundation.
-Additional support was gratefully received from GenZ Energy and generous donors to the Lizard Island Reef Research Foundation.
+Principal supporters of the project include the Charles Warman Family Foundation and the Minderoo Foundation.
+Additional support was gratefully received from the Rossi Family Foundation, GenZ Energy and the Lizard Island Reef Research Foundation.
 In addition, we sincerely thank Jay Banyer and Robert Thomas for their technical advice throughout the project.

 Some of the new solar panels on the roof of the Kalkhoven Wing and the aquarium[/caption]